rmalpass/fkt.life/src/posts/05-hodder-way/05-hodder-way.md

 It was fresh setting off.
 I wore a jacket, which was a mistake.
 I always tell my wife when she goes out to "dress for the second mile", but today I neglected that advice.
 And so within a few minutes, I found myself running down a hill attempting to roll up and stuff a jacket into my pack.

 The landscape and terrain for the first 10 miles are fantastic.
 My legs felt good, and I tapped away at a nice pace.

 At the Cross of Greet Bridge, a narrow single-track flows parallel to the river.
 After a small section of access land where I somehow deviated wildly from the path, I found myself closing in on Gisburn forest.
 The best part of the route and a place I highly recommend visiting.
 Whether on foot on with a mountain bike.

 <image-zoom><img src='into-gisburn.jpg'/></image-zoom>

 I followed undulating trails through woodland, then alongside Stocks Reservoir.
-The views were spectacular, and the sun was starting to shine.
+The views were mega and the sun was starting to shine.

 <div class='photo-cluster'>
 <div class='flex'>